-Around 1790, Pope Pius VI created an initial collection of 118 paintings produced by the many artists who had worked for the Vatican and the State of the Church since the 14th century.
+Around 1790, Pope Pius VI created an first collection of 118 paintings produced by the many artists who had worked for the Vatican and the State of the Church since the 14th century.
 During Napoleon’s invasion of Italy in 1797 many masterpieces had been taken to Paris as spoils of war and only returned to Rome after the fall of the emperor.
 When they were returned, the idea came about to create a gallery and open it to the public.
 This earliest set of works developed during the years reaching the 460 paintings of today.
 The collection boasts masterpieces by the main painters of Italian art history.hide

 The Raphael rooms are a sequence of four rooms and are so-called because frescoed by the great painter from Urbino and the apprentices of his atelier.

 Their order is as follows: Room of the Fire, Room of the Signatura, Room of Heliodorus and Room of Constantine.